oracle/graal/sulong/docs/contributor/INTEROP.md

 (located in `$GRAALVM_HOME/jre/languages/llvm/include/graalvm/llvm/polyglot.h` in the GraalVM distribution).

-To use the functions from `graalvm/llvm/polyglot.h`, binaries have to link against `-lpolyglot-mock`.
+To use the functions from `graalvm/llvm/*` headers, binaries have to link against `-lgraalvm-llvm`.

 ## How the LLVM runtime responds to messages from other languages